terra-campaigns/arrival/context/realms.md

 **Six nations or groups of importance:**
 - Kingdom of Oivepia's Faletist Knights of the Arch
-- Hincland Mercians (knights?)
+- Hincland Mercians
-- D'Elsinese Anak Tribes (+automaton knights?)
+- D'Elsinese Anak Tribes
 - Nurderad Praetorian Nation and the Lance Defenders
 - Kimbarak Countries of Glasrath and Kiranu
-- Acrisae
+- Acrisae (Angels)

 ### Katho
 ***The Kathan Empire***